Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Tips & Advice for English Bay Beach

-• Arrive early to find a good spot and put down a blanket to save your space.
+• Should the fireworks return in the future, arrive early to find a good spot and put down a blanket to stake your claim.

 • Book a spot at one of the premium ticketed venues.
-You won’t regret it!
+They are expensive, but worth it.
 You’ll have the best views without the crowds.
+Or better yet, book a cruise and watch from the water if these happen again.

 Fireworks Viewing from Sunset Beach

-Sunset Beach is just around the corner from English Bay Beach and the views from along the seawall between the two beaches are great for fireworks viewing.
+Sunset Beach is just around the corner from English Bay Beach and the views from along the seawall between the two beaches were great for fireworks viewing.

-If you plan to watch from English Bay Beach but then get overwhelmed by the crowds or feel claustrophobic, head south along the waterfront.
-There are still big crowds at Sunset Beach, but they get thinner as you make your way towards the Burrard Street Bridge.
+If you planned to watch from English Bay Beach but then got overwhelmed by the crowds or felt claustrophobic, you could head south along the waterfront.
+There were still big crowds at Sunset Beach, but they got thinner as you made your way towards the Burrard Street Bridge.

 Location: 1204 Beach Avenue (in Vancouver’s West End near the entrance to False Creek).